 For over 20 years, the Festival pairs world-class mentor musicians from major orchestras, chamber ensembles and conservatory faculties with especially talented pre-professional apprentices–all of whom receive full instructional scholarships.

-The two groups play “side by side” in orchestral, chamber, solo recital, and choral repertoire.
+The two groups play side by side, performing a wide variety of orchestral and chamber repertoire.
 For two weeks, these musicians form a unique community, presenting over 20 concerts and 250 open rehearsals for music lovers from around the globe.

-Over 10,000 people attended Festival events last year, and an additional 6.4 million heard its concerts on nationwide radio broadcasts.
+Over 10,000 people attended Festival events since it began, and an additional 6.4 million heard its concerts on nationwide radio broadcasts.
 As the second edition of The 100 Best Small Arts Towns in America noted, “the Hot Springs Music Festival has carved out a place on the nation’s classical music map.”

 Situated in the magnificent Ouachita mountains of central Arkansas, Hot Springs National Park has been designated a “City of the Arts.”
 In addition to the Hot Springs Music Festival, its beautifully restored Historic Downtown District is home to nearly 30 fine art galleries, a monthly gallery walk, a world-class documentary film festival and over 200 resident visual and performing artists.